eziodeyk/OR-ML-survey/README.md

 #### Graph Colouring Meets Deep Learning- Effective Graph Neural Network Models for Combinatorial Problems (pending)
 Henrique Lemos et al. 2019, (graph coloring)

-#### Fast Detection of Maximum Common Subgraph via Deep Q-Learning (pending):
+#### Fast Detection of Maximum Common Subgraph via Deep Q-Learning (in progress):
 Yunsheng Bai et al.  2020, Deep Q-learning, (Maximum Common Subbgraph -- MCS)
+Background:  exact MCS solvers do not have worst-case time complexity guarantee and cannot handle large graphs in practice
+RLMCS: a graph neural network (joint subgraph-node embedding) based Deep Q-learning Model.
+In addition with a Fast Iterative Graph Isomorphism algorithm for graph isomorphism checking.

+**Policy Network**:
+* consisting of a graph embedding network and a deep Q-network (mainNet for current Q-value, targetNet for target Q-value, experience replay ***to alleviate the problems of correlated data and non-stationary distributions***, update the targetNet by copying from the mainNet every N timesteps)
+* joint subgraph-node embedding for embedding generation: ***produces the embeddings of all the nodes and the subgraph jointly***

+**Action Prediction**:
+concatenate node embeddings, subgraph embeddings, and graph-level embeddings generated by JSNE as input into a multi-layer to predict Q-values

+**Subgraph Exploration Tree** inspired by beam search, use a beam size to guide search from current status.

+**performance**: compared with other three groups, namely exact solvers, supervised models, and unsupervised models.

 ### Message Passing Neural Networks
 #### Neural Message Passing for Quantum Chemistry (pending)